 Successful applicants will be invited to an orientation session and receive their CVS Visitor Manual.
 Other Requirements: Lifeline WA is committed to high standards of performance in relation to Occupational Health and Safety and the provision of equal employment opportunity.
 All staff/volunteers are expected to participate in maintaining safe working conditions and practices and to promote and uphold the principle of fair and equitable access to employment, promotion, personal development and training and the elimination of discrimination and harassment in the workplace.

-Must be 18 years or over and provide proof of flu vaccination, or obtain one (you will be reimbursed for the cost of the vaccine if required during onboarding process)
+Must be 18 years or over and provide proof of flu vaccination and COVID vaccination, or obtain one (you will be reimbursed for the cost of the vaccine if required during onboarding process)

 What’s in it for you?
 Lifeline’s dedicated volunteers are the backbone of Lifeline and work tirelessly to help connect people with care.

 The following benefits of working for Lifeline WA as a volunteer CVS visitor are: • Personal and professional growth and development; • Career opportunities; • Giving back to your community; • Belonging to the Lifeline community; • Ongoing support in your work with Lifeline WA learning new skills and/or enhancing existing skills; • For guidance through grief and loss in the event of a bereavement, Lifeline WA offers free counselling to families and individuals, including children, before, during and after times of loss and grief. • Meeting new people; • New experiences